EDGE AI vs CLOUD AI

 Large and Accurate: Cloud AI models have started breaking the trillion-parameter mark and algorithmic innovations like self-attention mechanisms massively improving accuracy.

-Here at Imagination, we develop the processors that deliver AI across the Edge.
+Here at Imagination, we develop top-class AI processors for edge devices, purpose-built to deliver efficient, scalable intelligence across industries, from automotive to IoT.
 Find out more about our latest generation of Edge AI technology.